Third ENMC meeting on SBMA: Towards a unifying effort to fight Kennedy’s Disease

 Short-term objectives include strengthening international data collection and collaborating with patients to establish guidelines that streamline clinical trials.
 Long-term goals focus on deepening the understanding of KD's pathology to develop targeted treatments.

-A full report will be published in Neuromuscular Disorders (PDF).
+A full report is published in Neuromuscular Disorders (PDF).